Satan’s heavenly rebellion against God triggered an avalanche of suffering that continues today. Our personal rebellion against him adds to the slide.

 Perfect Conditions

-Satan was flawless upon his creation.
-He lived in a perfect environment that was devoid of immorality and affliction.
+Satan was flawless at his creation.
+He lived in a perfect environment devoid of immorality and affliction.
 He had no unmet needs.

 Satan basked in God’s glory.
-He constantly saw new facets of his excellence.
-He did not have to exercise faith to believe in his divine goodness.
+He continually saw new facets of his excellence.
+He did not need to exercise faith to believe in his divine goodness.

 Moreover, Satan had prestige and authority.
-He enjoyed a high rank among the angels.
-He was endowed with wisdom and splendor.
+He held a high rank among the angels and was endowed with wisdom and splendor.

 Personal Morality